nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > :exclamation: Warning: Alphanumeric parameters like descriptions and names may be truncated it they are too long!
 > Adjust the window size of *Fish Ahoy!* to better show such truncated fields.
 If it is still not fully showing,
 > the name you picked might be too long!
+Consider adding the information of fish that cannot be displayed in tags!

 #### Description `d/<DESCRIPTION>`
   * Type: `Tank`